wiktor-k/service-binding/README.md

-The following example uses `clap` and `actix-web` and makes it possible to run the server using any combination of Unix domain sockets (including systemd activation) and regular TCP socket bound to a TCP port:
+The following example uses `clap` and `actix-web` and makes it possible to run the server using any combination of Unix domain sockets (including systemd socket activation) and regular TCP socket bound to a TCP port:

 ```rust,no_run
 use actix_web::{web, App, HttpServer, Responder};